Grigory Petrovich Nikulin: Killing of Prince Dolgorukov

-Killing of Nicholas II and family
+Killing of the Romanovs

-Grigory Nikulin is known for his participating in the killing of Tsar Nicholas II and his family.
-Nikulin was living in the House of Special Purpose Ipatiev House since his appointment as Assistant to the Commandant.
-He was also in charge of the house in absence of Yurovsky who lived in the "American Hotel".
+Grigory Nikulin is known for his participation in the killing of Tsar Nicholas II and his family.
+Nikulin was living in the House of Special Purpose since his appointment as Assistant to the Commandant.
+He was also in charge of the house in the absence of Yurovsky who lived in the "American Hotel."
 The Ural Regional Soviet agreed in a meeting on June 29 that the Romanov family should be executed.
-After getting the final approval from the Central Executive Committee in Moscow Yurovsky organized a meeting in American Hotel.
+After getting the final approval from the Central Executive Committee in Moscow, Yurovsky organized a meeting in the American Hotel.
 Participation in the killing was voluntary and people who agreed to participate came to Yurovsky's room.
-It was agreed that to prevent unnecessary suffering that the condemned were to be shot in the heart.
+It was agreed that, to prevent unnecessary suffering, the condemned were to be shot in the heart.

-On 17 July, right after midnight Yurovsky woke up the Tsar, his family, doctor and servants, 11 persons altogether and guided them to an empty room in the lower floor of the house.
-On demand of Tsaritsa Alexandra, Nikulin brought two chairs.
-One for her and one for Prince Alexei.
+On 17 July, right after midnight, Yurovsky woke up the Tsar, his family, doctor, and servants (11 persons altogether), and guided them to an empty room in the lower floor of the house.
+On demand of Tsarina Alexandra, Nikulin brought two chairs.
+One for her and one for Tsarevich Alexei.
 Yurovsky announced the verdict: "Nikolai Alexandrovich, in view of the fact that your relatives are continuing their attack on Soviet Russia, the Ural Executive Committee has decided to execute you."
-Shooting started.
-It is controversial who actually shot the Tsar – Yurovsky, Medvedev, Ermakov, or all of them.
-Nikulin shot one bullet to Prince Alexei and left the room.
-Apparently Alexei didn't die from this shot.
-Yurovsky shot Alexei in the head killing him.
-Long after this event, in private conversation with the son of Mikhail Medvedev, Nikulin said that he couldn't bear having the sick boy looking at him and stopped shooting.
+The shooting started.
+It is unknown who actually shot the Tsar – Yurovsky, Medvedev, Ermakov, or all of them.
+Nikulin shot one bullet to Alexei and left the room.
+Alexei didn't die from this shot.
+Yurovsky then shot Alexei in the head, which is what killed him.
+Long after this event, in a private conversation with the son of Mikhail Medvedev, Nikulin said that he couldn't bear having the sick boy looking at him and stopped shooting.

-Afterwards Nikulin oversaw the carrying of the corpses to a truck waiting outside.
+Afterwards, Nikulin oversaw the carrying of the corpses to a truck waiting outside.
 He had all the jewels and valuables that had been sewn into the clothes of the royal family removed.
-On 20 July, just a few days before the arrival of the White Army, Nikulin left Yekaterinburg.
+On July 20, just a few days before the arrival of the White Army, Nikulin left Yekaterinburg.
 He personally carried 6,000 carats of the Tsar's diamonds to the State Bank in Moscow.

 Nikulin initially left a good impression on the Imperial family during visits to the Ipatiev House with Yurovsky.
 He wasn't like the others.
 He was well-mannered and polite.
 From the diary of Alexandra Feodorovna: "June 21st, Thursday. "..young assistant, who seems very nice person, compared to other ones that are vulgar and unpleasant..
 Young man (Nikulin) enumerated jewelry items and did it thoroughly".
 From the diary of Nicholas II: "June 23th, Saturday.
 Yurovsky and his assistant (Nikulin) started to understand what sort of people was around, stealing from us and guarded us from them".
 However, after Yurovsky became commandant of the Ipatiev House on 4 July and continuously tightened restrictions imposed on the Romanov family, Nicholas wrote in his diary on 11 July, "We like this man less and less."